Home Showcase Layouts Projects Features Liveries Listings Interactive Links Site Updates WebRings

 Traffic

-Loco allocation was quintessentially Great Western: The mainstay of services was made of a single 0-6-0 allocated to Watlington shed- usually of the 2021 class, with especially 57xx/8750 panniers taking over in later years.
-Passenger stock followed similar well-known lines, although the early 1920s saw an interesting combination of a 60ft trailer and a 6-wheeled van 3rd in passenger services.
-In the 1950's, autotrains on the Watlington branch were run with 8750s not fitted for push-pull working, thus requriring a loco run-round at the terminus.
+Loco allocation was quintessentially Great Western: The mainstay of services was made of a single 0-6-0T allocated to Watlington shed – usually of the 2021 class, with especially 57xx/8750 panniers taking over in later years.
+Passenger stock followed similar well-known lines, although the early 1920s saw an interesting combination of a 60' trailer and a 6-wheeled van 3rd in passenger services.
+In the 1950s, autotrains on the Watlington branch were run with 8750s not fitted for push-pull working, thus requriring a loco run-round at the terminus.

-Goods traffic, Watlington branch 1925
+Goods traffic, Watlington branch, 1925

-Average daily no. of Coal & Mineral wagons
+Average daily no. of coal & mineral wagons

-Average daily no. of General goods wagons
+Average daily no. of general goods wagons

-No. of milk cans per annum
+No. of milk churns per annum

-No. og livestock trucks per annum
+No. of livestock trucks per annum

 Forwarded